wallarm/product-documentation/docs/latest/admin-en/managing/terraform-provider.md

 ## Prerequisites

 * Knowing the [Terraform](https://www.terraform.io/) basics
-* Terraform 0.13.5 or higher
+* Terraform 0.13.5 binary or higher
 * Wallarm account in the [US Cloud](https://us1.my.wallarm.com/) or [EU Cloud](https://my.wallarm.com/)
 * Access to the account with the **Administrator** [role](../../user-guides/settings/users.md#user-roles) in Wallarm Console in the US or EU [Cloud](../../about-wallarm/overview.md#cloud)
 * Access to `https://us1.api.wallarm.com` if working with US Wallarm Cloud or to `https://api.wallarm.com` if working with EU Wallarm Cloud.
 Please ensure the access is not blocked by a firewall